ExiadiceJinTree/ASP.NetMVC-EntityFrameworkSample.BlogApp/README.md

   - Moment.js & ISO8601 format
     - ISO8601 format date/time character string and Moment.js library are used as a method to display the date/time to be displayed on the screen by converting from UTC to client locale.
 - Others
-  - Input candidates are displayed in the category name input text box on the article registration / edit screen by using the list attribute and datalist tag.
+  - Input candidates are displayed in the category name input text box on the article registration / edit screen by using the list attribute and datalist tag and ViewBag's list data.
   - In each article item on the article list screen and each article item in the article list on the category details screen, the article body is displayed in a plurality of lines and omitted.
   - On each screen that displays the entire article body, the article body text is properly wrapped and displayed in a block, and whitespaces (line-break, etc.) in the article body itself are displayed correctly.